vg-lab/ViSimplDocs/source/05-Runbook.rst

    StackViz with the test dataset loaded.

-While StackViz starts desynchronized with ViSimpl using the play toolbar in the lower part of the application **should sync** it with ViSimpl and both application should run at the same time point (:numref:`fig15`).
+While StackViz starts desynchronized with SimPart using the play toolbar in the lower part of the application **should sync** it with SimPart and both application should run at the same time point (:numref:`fig15`).

 .. _fig15:

 .. figure:: images/RBimage017.png
-   :alt: ViSimpl and StackViz running in sync.
+   :alt: SimPart and StackViz running in sync.
    :align: center
    :width: 1528
    :scale: 30%

-   ViSimpl and StackViz running in sync.
+   SimPart and StackViz running in sync.